Jithin-Varghese/c3-Self-help/docs/User-Management.md

  ## Edit User

-To edit a user via C3, proceed as follows.
+To edit the user details, proceed as follows.

 * **Click** on the **Users** button on the side bar in the portal.